MIT-Emerging-Talent/ET6-CDSP-group-04-repo/collaboration/retrospectives/2_data_collection.md

 - Improved skills in maintaining regular communication and follow-up structures.
 - Enhanced ability to organize workflow and stay connected with the team.
 - Explored websites and applications relevant to the research topic to compensate for limited information.
 - Recognized the need for kick-off meetings to better organize work in future milestones.

+### Yuri Spizhovyi

+**Contributions:**

+- Focused on collecting and organizing a structured dataset of IT training programs in the U.S.
+- Created a data cleaning notebook to normalize program cost, duration, and accessibility.
+- Added real-world references where available to improve the dataset's realism.
+- Documented the process in a clear format and supported integration with GitHub and Google Colab workflows.

+**Challenges:**

+- Cleaning required additional effort to standardize inconsistent fields like cost and length.
+- Encountered missing or vague entries (e.g., “Varies”, “Ongoing”) that needed estimation or handling.
+- Needed to balance speed and accuracy when deciding whether to use modeled vs. real data.

+**Progress:**

+- Improved skills in structuring data cleaning logic and documenting decisions clearly.
+- Gained confidence working with Git versioning and shared repository structure.
+- Developed templates and prompts that may be reused by teammates in similar tasks.